Copernican Revolution . org

 My Personal Journey with Being Transgender

 I value genuine connections with students, colleagues, family, & friends.
 And I feel like trying to obscure my transgender experiences makes it harder to have authentic relationships.
-Please don’t feel like you need to learn anything about me, but if you would like, I’m sharing a letter and essay.
+Please don’t feel like you need to learn anything about me, but if you would like, I’m sharing a little.
 I’m happy to talk with you, whether you’re just curious, feeling we’re kindred spirits, or bothered with who I am.

 Selfie of Katie Grobman, sitting on bed in a white skirt and dainty black top.